HugoTini/DeepBump/readme.md

 2) In Blender, go to _Edit -> Preferences -> Add-ons -> Install_ and select the downloaded ZIP file.
 Then enable the add-on.

 3) In the add-on preference, click the '_Install dependencies_' button (this requires an internet connection and might take a while).
+In case of error, try running Blender as administrator for this step.

 By installing those dependencies, be aware of [Microsoft conditions](https://github.com/microsoft/onnxruntime/blob/master/docs/Privacy.md).
 This add-on use available APIs to disable telemetry.